cazyw/shakespeare-quotes/README.md

 ## Status

-Simple server-side routing mostly completed.
+Simple server-side routing and basic React rendering mostly completed.
-Currently working on refactoring and restructuring the code, testing and adding futher validation to the modle schema.
+Currently working on refactoring and restructuring the code, testing and adding futher validation to the model schema.
 Will look into adding: login (to delete/modify quotes), better data validation/suggestions.

 ## Operating Instructions